TheresaLui/SelfHelpContent_v2/articles/partnercenter/powerbiapps-troubleshooting.md

 # Power BI App Offer Troubleshooting

-Most users are able to resolve their issues with Power BI App offers using the steps below.
+Most users are able to resolve their issues with Power BI App offers using the documents below.

 ## **Recommended Documents**